nunomaduro/plus-1/website/handbook.md

 }, $users);
 ```

-Keep in mind, short closures / arrow functions lexically captures the meaning of `$this`, and the
+Keep in mind, arrow functions lexically captures the meaning of `$this`, and
-meaning of the entire scope:
+the meaning of the entire scope:

 ```php
 $nameGetter = () => $this->name;